GreedyM0nk/Salmon-Framework/README.md

  (Product Owners, Business Analysts, Development and QA team) to understand and track the requirements

-Supports Custom Page Object model which represents the screens of AUT as a series of objects and encapsulates the fields represented by a page.
+Supports Custom Page Object model which represents the screens of AUT as a series of objects and encapsulates the fields represented by a page which ultimately avoids duplication and improves code maintainability and readability.